A Banach space formulation for the fully dynamic Navier-Stokes-Biot coupled problem

 The rest of this work is organized as follows.
-The remainder of this section describes standard notation and functional spaces to be employed throughout the paper.
-In Section~\ref{sec:Navier-Stokes--Biot model problem}, we present the mathematical model together with the appropriate interface, boundary, and initial conditions.
-Section~\ref{sec:variational-formulation} is devoted to the continuous weak formulation, upon which we base the numerical method, and an alternative formulation, which is needed for the purpose of the analysis.
-Stability properties for the associated operators are also established.
-Next, in Section~\ref{sec:well-posedness-model} we prove the well-posedness of the alternative and original formulations, where, a suitable fixed point approach is applied to establish existence, uniqueness and stability of the solution.
-The semidiscrete continuous-in-time approximation is introduced and analyzed in Section~\ref{sec:Semidiscrete continuous-in-time approximation}, including its well-posedness, stability and error analysis.
-The fully discrete scheme is presented at the end of the section.
-Numerical experiments are discussed in Section~\ref{sec:numerical}.
+The remainder of this section introduces the standard notation and functional spaces employed throughout the paper.
+In Section~\ref{sec:Navier-Stokes--Biot model problem}, we present the mathematical model along with the corresponding interface, boundary, and initial conditions.
+Section~\ref{sec:variational-formulation} focuses on the continuous weak formulation, which forms the basis of the numerical method, as well as an alternative formulation required for the analysis.
+Stability properties of the associated operators are also established.
+In Section~\ref{sec:well-posedness-model}, we prove the well-posedness of both the alternative and original formulations, employing a suitable fixed-point approach to establish the existence, uniqueness, and stability of the solution.
+Section~\ref{sec:Semidiscrete continuous-in-time approximation} introduces and analyzes the semidiscrete continuous-in-time approximation, including its well-posedness, stability, and error analysis.
+Section \ref{sec:numerical} presents the fully discrete scheme, which is then used to carry out the numerical experiments.
+We end with some conclusions in Section~\ref{sec:concl}.